 Sai Baba of Shirdi Sai Baba, an Indian religious figure who lived from the mid-19th Century to 1918.
 He was considered a Guru and holy man to both Hindus and Muslims.

 Sai Baba of Shirdi taught that all religions led to the same goal, and sought to show the underlying unity between the Muslim and Hindu faiths.
 One of his most famous sayings was “God is the Owner of us All”

 His early life has few reliable sources.
 It is suggested he was brought up in the village of Pathri, by a fakir and his wife.
 A disciple of Sai Baba of Shirdi, Das Ganu, said he was later looked after by Venkusha.

-When Said Baba was sixteen years old he first arrived in the village of Shirdi in Maharsahstra.
+When Sai Baba was sixteen years old he first arrived in the village of Shirdi in Maharashtra.
 He lived a very ascetic life, spending many hours in prayer and meditation.
-Some called him a saint, others were less impressed by this ascetic.
+Some called him a saint; others were less impressed by this ascetic.
 He stayed in a Khabdoba temple, and later a dilapidated mosque.

 Without any preaching or attempt to attract followers, people were drawn to his presence, and he began to attract followers from both the Hindu and Muslim faith.

 As well as teaching spirituality and tolerance of religions, he was also known for his ability to create miracles, such as materialising objects out of thin air.
 As his life progressed, increasingly big crowds were attracted to wherever he went.

 Sai lived in Shirdi all his life and was buried in the Buty Wada, also known as Samadhi Mandir.

 Sai left no written records, but a strong oral legacy of teachings and parables.
 This sayings and teaching have been written down by his disciples.
 One of his favourite teachings was the omnipresence of God – “Why do you fear when I am always here.
 He has no beginning and no end.”